Jackson’s Bay, 1874-1879: Resolutely Untamed

 John Skipper, another of the first settlers, felt uncomfortable about taking contract work because he was “unacquainted” with that type of system.
 Macfarlane told Skipper that he would not get any other work.
 Skipper, forced into contracting, found he could not make money.
 When he complained to Macfarlane and Nightingale, “they told me I was not to make money then—that all the money had to be expended on the settlement.”

 After several other unsuccessful contract bids, Skipper had a boat built and started sealing.
 He wanted to leave Jackson’s Bay, but owed the store about £12.
-Because of this debt, Macfarlane ordered the waipara captain “two or three times” not to take Skipper’s possessions, including a number of tools, to Hokitika.
+Because of this debt, Macfarlane ordered the waipara captain “two or three times” not to take Skipper’s possessions, including his tools, to Hokitika.
 Skipper tried fishing his way out of debt.
 He asked Macfarlane for permission to supply the settlers with fish in exchange for crediting his store account.
-Macfarlane refused.94
+Macfarlane refused.97

 _______________